Q: How do you make a craft kit dance?

 Before the next holiday, I sent an email to a bunch of coworkers to see if they'd be interested in something like this.
 I sold 25 boxes immediately.

-In the first few months of running my side-business, my goal was to help kids experience the same Valentine’s Day magic I did as a child, while giving their hard-working moms and dads the break they deserved.
-It was fun—but it felt like something was missing.
+In the first few months of running my side-hustle (which I’d hastily named Meghan’s Craft Kits), my goal was to help kids experience the same holiday magic I did as a child, while giving their hard-working moms and dads the break they deserved.

-Since my oldest daughter was born, I’d felt a strong urge to help others.
-To give back the community.
-With each baby, that feeling grew.
-Over the years I’d looked into getting a teaching degree to help kids in the classroom, then I started sponsoring a child in the Middle East and donating to other causes.
+I’d always felt a strong urge to help others, to give back the community.
+After my first baby was born, I’d looked into getting a teaching degree to help kids in the classroom, then I started sponsoring a child in the Middle East and donating to other causes.
 Selfishly, donating money didn't mean much to me because I wasn't doing anything—I was sitting at a desk all day in my comfortable corporate job.
-It didn't scratch the itch.

-Then I heard a podcast that told the Toms story and was inspired to keep my little business alive for the sheer purpose of being able to give.
+Then I heard a podcast that told the Toms story and was inspired to grow my little side-hustle for the sheer purpose of being able to give.
 It hit me: the boxes I sold could fund boxes for children in need.

-I contacted a local foster care resource center right away, and they were thrilled to start accepting boxes.
+I contacted With Love, a nearby foster care resource center, and they were thrilled to start accepting boxes.
 I rallied my friends and family to help me put them together.
-(They still help me every month, and our list of volunteers is growing!
-Learn more about how we give.)

-Arts and crafts not only create lasting memories and strengthen bonds between parents and children, but also enable healthy self-expression and boost self-esteem.
-As a mom, I’ve been watching it happen for years.
+This is why Craft + Boogie persists.
+As a mom, I know arts and crafts not only create lasting memories and strengthen bonds between parents and children, but also enable healthy self-expression and boost self-esteem.

 With my insights, I’ve now created dozens of hand-made craft kits inspired by activities and traditions my kids enjoy.
 They include all the materials you need for a variety of themed crafts, simple decorations, educational games, recipes, and more.